joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 could go they had to remove the chest tube that had been providing suction.
 One of the residents told me to take a deep breath, hunker down, and hum as loudly as I could and then he yanked it out.
-(This was essentially performing a Valsalva manuveur.)
+(This was essentially performing a Valsalva maneuver.)
 Once it was out I was sent on my way, although I still had the drainage tube sticking out of my side.
 That was to be removed a week later.

 ## Recovery